 Finally, think of up-coming events in which these insights may be useful.
 Mentally run through these while imagining that you are incorporating your new learnings.

-Do this for just one interaction a day for the next month or two and notice how your ability to effectively communicate with others improves.
+Do this each day for a month and notice how your ability to effectively communicate with others improves.